stealjs/steal/docs/module-steal-clone.md

 You will be able to override the value of `moduleB`.
 Note that for this to work you must import [@loader] to use for dynamic loading instead of using `steal.import`.
 This is because `@loader` will refer to the cloned loader you created where as `steal.loader` always refers back to the global loader.
 Using [@loader] is always recommended anyways.

-### Use with Bower or NPM
+### Use with Bower or npm

-Steal-clone can be used to override dependencies from [Bower](http://stealjs.com/docs/bower.html) or [NPM](http://stealjs.com/docs/npm.html) in the same way as any other module.
+Steal-clone can be used to override dependencies from [Bower](http://stealjs.com/docs/bower.html) or [npm](http://stealjs.com/docs/npm.html) in the same way as any other module.